venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 # alpine qemu emulation

-`qemu` its a emulation system that uses KVM (kernel virual machine) and also are capable of hypervision!
+`qemu` its a emulation system that uses KVM (kernel virtual machine) and also are capable of hypervision!

 Initially QEMU was an emulation engine, with a Just-In-Time compiler (TCG) to dynamically translate target instruction set architecture (ISA) to host ISA.